 The Rose Garden

-I stopped at the Rose Garden created by Henry and Arabella Huntington in 1908.
+The gorgeous Rose Garden was created by Henry and Arabella Huntington in 1908.
 Roses were Arabella’s favorite flower and there are now more than 3,000 individual rose bushes on the property in 1200 varieties.
 They bloom from March through Thanksgiving.

 In the center of the rose garden is a French stone tempietto with a statue of Cupid and a young maiden who captured him called Love, the Captive of Youth.

 The Huntington Rose Garden Tea Room in the Rose Garden offers a classy English tea service with finger sandwiches and pastries.
 It’s a perfect place to enjoy the afternoon with girlfriends or other tea lovers.

 One of my favorite tea companies, “Art of Tea,” based in Los Angeles, has created two blends for the Huntington Library called “Huntington Blend” and “Huntington Rose.”
 They provide many of the teas served in the gardens.
 Of course, I had to buy some at the gift store before I left.

 When I finally walked through the entrance gate of the Japanese garden, I could see the curved bridge that sits over the pond at the bottom of the hill.

 Up above are several Japanese-style buildings.
 One of them is an authentic five-room house that was shipped to Pasadena from Japan in 1904 and was purchased by Henry Huntington in 1911.
 The ceremonial teahouse was also transported from Japan in the 1960s.
 It’s for display only and doesn’t host tea ceremonies.

 The serene environment of the Japanese Garden imbues a sense of tranquility and peace for visitors.
 If it had been a cooler day, I might have sat there in contemplation for hours.
 The Japanese Garden opened to the public in 1928 and is one of the most popular sections to visit at the complex.